Recently updated on November 30th, 2024 at 11:18 am

 Representation: Indian main character, Sapphic wlw romance, Lesbian main characters

 The Jasmine Throne is a popular queer fantasy book, it receives rave reviews online.
-And I’m not surprised, it features beautiful worldbuilding, a captive princess and epic political intrigue.
+And I’m not surprised, it features beautiful worldbuilding, a captive princess and epic political intrigue

 Priya, a maidservant, makes the treacherous journey to the top of Hirana every night.